Skip to content

 The short answer: census data is heavily obfuscated at the smallest geographical level, and the two inputs we rely on don't have to be self-consistent.

 For disclosure-control reasons, the ONS perturbs counts in OA-level (SGU-level) tables before publication.
-The age-by-sex demographics in demographics_male.csv / demographics_female.csv are obfuscated independently of the household-composition counts in households.csv, and there is no constraint that the two add up.
+The age-by-sex demographics in the *_demographics_male.csv / *_demographics_female.csv files are obfuscated independently of the household-composition counts in the *_households.csv files, and there is no constraint that the two add up.
 So in any given Output Area you can get mismatches like:

 A naive allocator handed those two files would either error out, leave 5 households empty, or invent 5 phantom kids.
 We don't want any of those: we want the resulting world to honour the demographics (the population we have is what we have) while staying as close as possible to the household structure (most kids really do live in two-adult households, etc.).